Tosyne25/Covid-19-Case-Study-Africa-Edition/README.md

 * People Vaccinated versus Fatality Percentage

 #### Step 2: Prepare
-The dataset is hosted on Our World in Data.
+The dataset is hosted on Our World in Data website.
 In its initial, unprocessed state, it is available in CSV format with numerous rows.
 There are no concerns about the data's bias or credibility since it was obtained directly from the source.
 Regarding licensing, Our World in Data has made this dataset publicly accessible, allowing anyone to utilize it for analysis.
 I conducted thorough assessments of the dataset's accuracy, completeness, consistency, and trustworthiness at every stage of its existence.
 These evaluations demonstrate that the dataset maintains uniform column structures, with each column containing the necessary data types.

 #### Step 3: Process/Analyze
 The dataset was meticulously processed to guarantee that data compilation, filtering, sorting, and cleaning were carried out appropriately for analysis.